zemoustafa/structural_engineering_toolbox/README.md

-### ETABS API

-This library allows easy access to data in an open ETABS model.
+### Structural Engineering Toolbox

+This library contains various tools to aid with structural design.

+More info to come.